rsyncOSX/mydocsy/content/en/docs/Important.md

 +++
 If you are new to the command line tool `rsync` and RsyncUI please read this information.
 RsyncUI is a GUI only on top of the command line tool.
 It is `rsync` which does the actual work, not RsyncUI

+{{< alert color="warning" >}}
+Setting wrong parameters to rsync can result in deleted data.
+And RsyncUI will not stop you for doing so.

+Every time you add a *new task* to RsyncUI, please execute an estimation run,a `--dry-run`, and inspect the result before executing a real run.
+If you by accident set an empty catalog as source, `rsync` by RsyncUI, will delete all files in the destination.
+See the *Add and update tasks* view for how to execute an estimation run.

+{{< /alert >}}

 ### The --delete parameter and new tasks

 The `--delete` parameter is a *default parameter* set by RsyncUI.
 The parameter instructs rsync to keep the *source* and *destination* in sync.
 The parameter instructs rsync to *delete* all files in the destination which are not present in the source.

-{{< alert color="warning" >}}

-Every time you add a *new task* to RsyncUI, please execute an estimation run and inspect the result before executing a real run.
-If you by accident set an empty catalog as source, `rsync` by RsyncUI, will delete all files in the destination.
-See the *Add and update tasks* view for how to execute an estimation run.

-{{< /alert >}}

 Default parameters set by RsyncUI to `rsync` can be disabled task by task.
 If you decide to disable a default parameter, be sure you understand what the result is.
 A disabled default parameter can be enabled again.

 ### Be safe

 `rsync` is a fantastic tool, but used wrong may cause damage and lost data.
 There are some verification and checks in RsyncUI.
-But it is your own responsibilty to verify a new tasks does exactly what you want it to do.
+But it is your own responsibilty to verify that a new tasks does exactly what you want it to do before the real run.

-{{< alert color="warning" >}}

- *Verify* all new new tasks by an estimate run, a `--dry-run`.
-Setting wrong parameters to rsync can result in deleted data.
-And RsyncUI will not stop you for doing so.
-That is why it is very important to execute an estimate run and inspect the result before a real run.

-{{< /alert >}}

 The snapshot feature of `rsync` is a very nice feature.
 It is possible to change the snapshot number.

 {{< alert color="warning" >}}

 If you by *some reason* want to change the snapshot number, please be sure you know what you are doing and why you want to change it.
+If you change it, there are some cleanups to do before executing next snapshot synchronize task.

 {{< /alert >}}

-If you change it, there are some cleanups to do before executing next snapshot synchronize task.

 If you let RsyncUI do the job and you are most likely safe.
 RsyncUI is a free and opensource application, please read the [MIT licence](https://github.com/rsyncOSX/RsyncUI/blob/main/Licence.MD).